tax16/FeatureFlagBundle/README.md

 # FeatureFlagBundle 📊

-> A Symfony feature flag bundle compatible with PHP 8.2+ and symfony 6+
+> A Symfony feature flag bundle compatible with **PHP 8.2+** and **Symfony 6+**

-> The Feature Flag Bundle is a powerful tool designed to help you manage feature toggles across your application.
-It provides a flexible and extensible way to control feature access and behavior in different environments or user contexts, without needing to modify or redeploy your codebase.
-You can easily enable or disable features in your application using various data sources, caching mechanisms, and custom providers, making it a versatile solution for modern application architectures.
+The **FeatureFlagBundle** is a powerful tool designed to help you manage feature toggles across your application.
+It provides a flexible, extensible, and non-intrusive way to control feature behavior based on environment, context, or user role—without modifying or redeploying your codebase.

+Enable or disable features using various data sources, caching layers, or custom providers—ideal for modern, modular applications.

+---
 ## 🚀 Installation
 **Add the bundle via Composer**
 Run the following command in your terminal: